Islam in Somalia: Salafism and Zahirism

 Although there is no official demographic figures on Zahirism in Somalia, many Somalis follow methods of practicing Islam that aligns with Zahiri beliefs, such as a suspicion towards human authority regarding Islamic legal matters.

 Shia

-Ibn Battuta in his travels to Zeila, in northwest Somalia, in the 14th century, described it as a town of Shiites.
-The Saudi invasion of Yemen in 2015 resulted in large amounts of Zaydi Shia Yemeni refugees seeking refuge in northern Somalia.

 There has never been a comprehensive survey on religious affiliation in Somalia, and as such, figures on adherence are largely based upon speculation.
 The historian David Westerlund refers to both Shia and Wahhabi (Hanbali madhab) sects in Somalia as relatively recent developments.

+Ibn Battuta in his travels to Zeila, in northwest Somalia, in the 14th century, described it as a town of Shiites.
 The city of Zeila began to gradually lose its Shiite character during the period between 1623 and 1639, when the Ottoman administrators came to increasingly regard the Shiism practised by the local Somali Shiites as heretic due to the ongoing Safavid-Ottoman War against Safi of Persia.

+The Saudi invasion of Yemen in 2015 resulted in large amounts of Zaydi Shia Yemeni refugees seeking refuge in northern Somalia.